A story by Laleh Chini:

 This time she didn’t refuse our request; she stood between us and we took some pictures together and some of her only.

-Then she said: “The reason that I never took any pictures in my life was because I believed that I would be cursed and die the day after they take a picture of me.
+Then she said: “The reason that I never took any pictures in my life was that I believed that I would be cursed and die the day after they take a picture of me.

 We laughed and said: “Oh dear Nane these thoughts are nonsense, superstitious and just silly extravagant talks.”